The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 And here is the certname of one of my agents:

 Let me know if you need anything else!

-#5 Updated by Daniel Pittman about 2 years ago
+#5 Updated by Anonymous over 4 years ago

 - Status changed from Needs More Information to Accepted